giby4175/MTMedia/README.md

 "# MTMedia"
-basicall will be face changing bot in discord
+basicall will be a face changing bot in discord it will be used to make meme image